Best Milk Frother UK 2026: From Budget to Barista

 Dualit Milk Frother - Best Budget

-The Dualit Milk Frother represents British engineering pragmatism.
+The Dualit Milk Frother is British engineering pragmatism in a box.
 Two modes: froth or just heat.
 No fancy options, no complexity, just reliable foam every morning for years.
 Dualit's commercial heritage shows in the build quality.
 Where cheaper frothers fail after 12 months, the Dualit keeps going for three to five years of daily use.

 The foam is acceptable rather than exceptional.
 It's not as refined as the Aeroccino, with slightly larger bubbles and less stability.
 For everyday lattes and cappuccinos though, it's more than good enough.
 Most people won't notice the difference.